alicolville/Weight-Tracker/readme.txt

 = 7.5.4 =

-* Bug fix: Only include Challenge files (beta) for Pro Plus licenses.
+* Bug fix:  Challenges - Only include Challenge files (beta) for Pro Plus licenses.
 Doing so without a valid license caused settings not to save.
+* Change:   Challenges - by default, Challenges are disabled.

 = 7.5.3 =